Queensland natural disaster assistance

 - advice and support if your business has been forced to close or reduce operations

-- free industrial relations advice on managing your staff appropriately and meeting your obligations under the Fair Work Act 2009.
+- industrial relations advice on managing your staff appropriately and meeting your obligations under the Fair Work Act 2009.

 Leasehold rent relief